 As we continued, there were more smaller and medium jumps to complete, which was totally doable and super fun.
 The jumps into the cold water of the Kawasan River we could do either by head first or feet first, as it just fit.
 After a few meters a small ledge came into our field of vision and I knew immediately that this would be the jump that would cost me the most nerves.

 This ledge was 7 meters high and these 7 meters look just as high from above as from below.
+So this was the maximum of the kawasan falls jump height.
 Nevertheless, I wanted to dare this jump.
 And after our guide had made the jump first and called to me from below unmistakably, I should also finally jump down, I finally took all my courage together and jumped into the depth.

 The free fall is both the worst and the most beautiful thing, but after a second it’s all over and you land in the deep water and know you’ve made it.

-The last waterfall of the Kawasan Falls hike
+The Last Waterfall of the Kawasan Falls Canyoneering

 After this exciting experience, the trail continues relatively flat and you have more time to admire the great nature around you.
 After a few minutes you come to the last waterfall of the hike.
 The last one would actually be the Kawasan Fall itself, but since we were on Cebu in the spring of 2022, not all the destruction of the typhoon of late 2021 could be removed and thus the actual Kawasan Fall was closed to the public.